HDFGroup/hsds/docs/design/obj_store_schema.rst

 * See "Types" for a description of the object schema for type
 * The "id", "root", "domain", "creationProperties", "layout", and "type" keys can be assumed to be immutable
 * The "shape" key is immutable unless the dataset is extensible (the shape object contains a "maxdims" key).
 In anycase, the shape of the dataset will never shrink
+* The "stats" object is updated asynchronously from changes to dataset values, so may not reflect the most recent changes to the dataset

 Dataset Example
 ---------------